 P = mv

-which is the amount of motion a body possess.
-As it is a product of mass and velocity so like velocity it is also a vector quantity.
+It is the amount of motion a body possesses.
+As it is a product of mass and velocity, like velocity, it is also a vector quantity.
 Its unit is Kg m s-1.
-Now we will relate kinetic energy of a body with its linear momentum.
+Now we will relate the kinetic energy with its linear momentum.

 P = mv